 3) $0 "Bring Your Own Router" option

 When should you use your own hardware vs ours

 Before you choose to supply your own hardware, it is important that you confirm it is capable of handling the speed you choose.
-We have a list (found here) of highly rated 3rd party routers that our customers have noted work well with our Gigabit speed service.
+We have a list (found here) of highly rated 3rd party routers that are well reviewed.
+Customers have noted they work well with our Gigabit service.

 Next up is to check the "specs".
 At a minimum, the packaging should say either "Gigabit" or "10/100/1000 Mbps Ethernet" (or both), if it is capable of handling gigabit speeds.
 It is best to check for the actual throughput rating of your hardware before finalizing your decision as many devices (particularly business-grade firewalls) with gigabit ports are limited to actual throughput below 1000 Mbps (sometimes as low as 200 Mbps per port).
 This info should be included in the spec sheet of the hardware.
 If you no longer have the packaging, you can likely look up your device's specs online and determine if it is gigabit capable.

 If you're using Wi-Fi, it's also a good idea to check what Wi-Fi standards your router supports.
 802.11ac will provide you with the best wireless speeds, on compatible devices.

 If you're still unsure if the router you have would work well, get in touch.